coder-joey/coder-joey.github.io/_posts/2018-05-18-Acceptance-Testing-in-WordPress-Plugins.md

 }
 </pre>
 At the time of writing, the latest versions of Codeception, PHPUnit and PHPUnitWrapper were not playing nice together so I have my PHPUnit version rolled back a little bit until this is patched.
+EDIT: After playing about with different versions of Codeception and PHPUnit I discovered that WP-Browser actually includes everything it requires so this further simplifies the composer.json file

 I also have a little script which just pulls in the current version of ChromeDriver and moves it to my vendor/bin directory (this will be created in the next step!) and runs ChromeDriver (not yet needed and will be mentioned later!)
 My `run.sh` script looks like this (depending on your system and current version you can alter the URL as required):